githubtraining/training-manual/book/34_change_yml.md

 #### Break the Speed Test

-1. Create a new branch based on `gh-pages`.
 1. Based on what you know about that test file, make a change that you think will cause the test to fail.
+(Change line 78 `min:` to be anything outside of `0.0` and `1.0`.)

+#### Enable Protected Branches
+1. See that you _could_ merge the pull request even though the tests are failing.
+1. In your repsitory, click on the `Settings` tab.
+1. Select `Branches` on the left navigation panel.
+1. Under `Protected Branches`, click `Choose a branch` and select `gh-pages`.
+1. Select `Protect this branch` and then select whichever protections you'd like for your default branch.

+#### Fix the Speed Test
 1. After the status check returns from the CI/CD service, fix the file so the tests pass.
-1. Merge or close the pull request.
+1. Merge the pull request.